TimboKZ/Akko/README.md

 If you want to see what a simple Akko visualiser looks like, check out the `lib/visualisers/` folder.
 Examples there are pretty basic, but remember that you have all [three.js](https://threejs.org/) features at your disposal.

+# Features

+* Audio playback, analysis and control using Web Audio API.
+* Visualisation framework built on WebGL and three.js.
+* Visualiser selection menu allowing users to switch between multiple visualisers.
+* Simple visualiser abstraction that lets you publish your visualiser and use visualisers developed by others.
+* Real-time playlist allowing users to add tracks by URL, as a file upload or by drag & dropping a file into the visualiser.

 # Getting started

 To try Akko, add it's JS and CSS files, as well as 2 of its external dependencies to your page.
 You might also have to set the height for Akko's container.